sunali1/a-test-app/README.md

 # README

-Vending Machine app.
+## Vending Machine app.

 I initially began this project in Rails backend; however found out halfway through I won't be able to finish it in time.
 So have done it in ruby.

-Things I have finished using TDD in Ruby.
+#### Things I have finished using TDD in Ruby.

-Machine can be initially loaded with items
+* Machine can be initially loaded with items.
-Machine can be reloaded with items
+* Machine can be reloaded with items.
-Machine can vend item chosen by client from the stock Machine can keep track of stock of items
+* Machine can vend item chosen by client from the stock.
+* Machine can keep track of stock of items.
-Machine can vend an item
+* Machine can vend an item
-Machine can be initially loaded with coins
+* Machine can be initially loaded with coins
-Machine can be restocked with coins
+* Machine can be restocked with coins
-Machine accepts coins of denominations 1p, 2p, 5p, 10p, 20p, 50p, £1, £2.
+* Machine accepts coins of denominations 1p, 2p, 5p, 10p, 20p, 50p, £1, £2.

-Things I have to finish
+#### Things I have to finish

-Machine can calculate if amount of money_paid is sufficient Machine can return change in coins
+* Machine can calculate if amount of money_paid is sufficient
+* Machine can return change in coins
-An algorithm to use minimum number of coins to return change Machine asks for more money if insufficient money_paid Machine keeps track of coins
+* An algorithm to use minimum number of coins to return change
+* Machine asks for more money if insufficient money_paid
+* Machine keeps track of coins
-A backend api to interact with frontend machine interface A frontend (I would ideally use React)
+* A backend api to interact with frontend machine interface
+* A frontend (I would ideally use React)

 # Spec